 - A heart murmur

-Sometimes, babies with tetralogy of Fallot will suddenly develop deep blue skin, nails and lips after crying, feeding, having a bowel movement, or kicking his or her legs upon awakening.
-These episodes are called Tet spells and are caused by a rapid drop in the amount of oxygen in the blood.
-Toddlers or older children may instinctively squat when they are short of breath.
+These episodes are called tet spells and are caused by a rapid drop in the amount of oxygen in the blood.
+Tet spells are most common in young infants, around 2 to 4 months old.
+Toddlers or older children might instinctively squat when they're short of breath.
 Squatting increases blood flow to the lungs.
-Tet spells are more common in young infants, around 2 to 4 months old.

 When to see a doctor